monsoonmaelstrom/book2/book2.md

 “Huh,” I mumble.

 “Huh, what?”
-Alex asks.
+Alex queries.

 “You don’t know.”

 “*What* don’t I know?” he questions sharply.

 “She’s not just taking them.
-It seems as though most of these properties are owned by your family and have been for years.
+It seems as though most of these properties are owned by your family, and have been for years.
 It’s what I was trying to tell you all I found out before we left Branton.”
 I see Alex has no idea what I’m talking about.
 “I found property records all over, recording properties owned by either an A Raidane or a W Raidane.
 All of the records are for very large properties, which have been owned for a minimum of ten years as far as I can tell.
-I found records in every polity, Branton and Corriven”
+I found records in every polity, Branton and Corriven.”

-“Interesting,” Alex says, digesting that information.
+“Interesting,” Alex remarks, digesting that information.
 “Still doesn’t mean she didn’t just take them though.”

 “How do you figure?”